umicom-foundation/Bits2Banking/SUPPORT.md

 ---

-## Need a receipt or partner letter?
+## Need a receipt or partner letter
 Open an issue or email the maintainers and we’ll help.